haeyamtaiy/Apodemus_research/README.md

 Burrow Wheeler Alignmer (BWA) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
 The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to a few megabases.
 BWA-MEM and BWA-SW share similar features such as the support of long reads and chimeric alignment, but BWA-MEM, which is the latest, is generally recommended as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.

-The latest version (0.7.17) can be installed through conda: https://anaconda.org/bioconda/bwa
+The latest version (0.7.17) can be installed through [conda] https://anaconda.org/bioconda/bwa
 ```
 conda install -c bioconda bwa
 ```